natashaclerkin/maisigh-MS4/README.md

 [^ Back To Top ](#contents)

 # Testing
-The Testing process has been documented in this [TESTING.md file](TESTING.md "TESTING.md File")
+The Testing Process has been documented in this [TESTING.md file](TESTING.md "TESTING.md File")

 [^ Back To Top ](#contents)